marco-m/florist/README.md

 # 🌼 florist 🌺

-A bare-bones and opinionated Go package to create a **non-idempotent**, one-file-contains-everything provisioner (install and configure).
+A bare-bones and opinionated Go module to create a **non-idempotent**, **one-file-contains-everything** provisioner (install and configure).

 ## Status

 **The project currently does not accept Pull Requests.**

-**Work in progress, heavily unstable, not ready for use.**
+**Work in progress, API heavily unstable, not ready for use.**

 ## Goals

 - Stay small and as simple as possible.
-- Zero-dependencies (no interpreters, no additional files, the installer is all you need).
+- Zero-dependencies (no interpreters, no additional files, the provisioner executable is all you need).
 - Configuration-is-code, static typing (no YAML, less runtime errors, full programming language power).

 ## Use cases

 - Installer: substitute shell scripts / Salt / Ansible / similar tools when building an image with Packer.
-- Configurer: substitute cloud-init / shell scripts / Salt / Ansible / similar tools to configure an image at deployment time with Terraform.
+- Configurer: substitute shell scripts / Salt / Ansible / similar tools to configure an image at deployment time with tools like cloud-init, Terraform, Pulumi.

 ## Non-goals